-Former GB and Olympic skier Fiona Easdale teamed up with passionate Val d’Isère aficionado John Yates-Smith in 1991 to form YSE.
+Former GB and Olympic skier Fiona Easdale teamed up with passionate Val d’Isère aficionado John Yates-Smith to form YSE in 1991.
 They started with 12 chalets and a mailing list made up of friends and family.

 John’s brother Dick Yates-Smith, who later set up Dick’s Tea Bar, first introduced John to the slopes of Val d’Isère in 1976, and he has not tired of them yet!
 At the same time Fiona was training with the British Ski Team and competed in the 1976 Olympics at Innsbruck, coming 18th in the slalom and 15th in the combined events.

 So their ski credentials are rock solid!

 Fiona and John hope to grow old gracefully surrounded by satisfied customers, happy staff and locals who don’t resent them!

 We know that it is impossible to maintain standards across several resorts, and that concentrating on one resort allows us to know the resort and our accommodation perfectly, to have enough weight in town to negotiate the best prices on ski hire or get the pharmacy opened at 2am, while remaining small enough to offer a genuinely personal service.
 Not many tour operators have a founder on the spot day and night, whose phone is never switched off…

 There is no shortage of chalet holiday companies.
 Each has its own mentality, normally reflecting its directors’ philosophy.
 YSE’s criteria are simple: first, would we enjoy this?
 We apply it to all of our chalets.
 Some are among the most luxurious in Val d’Isère, while others are quite simple.
 Most have en-suite bathrooms, with just a few bedrooms sharing bathrooms with one other room.
 But they are all places we’d be happy to stay in ourselves.